-If He wanted you like Mary or Bob, He would have made you that way from the start!
+If the Lord wanted you like Mary or Bob, He would have made you that way from the start!

 Instead, God expects you to make the most of all that He has entrusted to you – your time, talent, and treasure.

-I wrote the following Bible study of at least three times when Jesus faced rejection, besides the time that the apostle Peter denied even knowing Him outright!
+I wrote the following Bible study about at least three times when Jesus faced rejection, besides the time that the apostle Peter denied even knowing Him.

 Matthew 13:54-58 gives us the following account:

 “When He had come to His own country, He taught them in their synagogue, so that they were astonished and said, “Where did this Man get this wisdom and these mighty works?
 Is this not the carpenter’s son?
 Is not His mother called Mary?
 And His brothers James, Joses, Simon, and Judas?
 And His sisters, are they not all with us?
 Where then did this Man get all these things?”
 So they were offended at Him.

 But Jesus said to them, “A prophet is not without honor except in his own country and in his own house.”
 Now He did not do many mighty works there because of their unbelief.”

 Rather than celebrating Jesus’s wisdom and mighty works, the people in His hometown got offended.

 They had an attitude of “Who does He think He is?”
 They tried to diminish His present works through focusing on His background.